grafana/carbon-relay-ng/README.md

 * regex rewriter rules do not support limiting number of replacements, max must be set to -1
 * the web UI is not always reliable to make changes.  the config file and tcp interface are safer and more complete anyway.
-* does not accept pickle protocol as input. (patch welcome!).
-To my knowledge the official carbon-aggregator.py and carbon-relay.py only have pickle outputs.
-  So putting carbon-relay-ng behind them will lead to compatibility problems.
-If you need this, I'ld love to hear why.

 Releases & versions